phaustin/gtasks/README.md

 # GTasks

-gtasks is a command line client for the [google tasks api](https://developers.google.com/google-apps/tasks/) written in python, aimed at OSX (for keychain integration).
+gtasks is a command line client for the [google tasks api](https://developers.google.com/google-apps/tasks/) written in python, as a means of learning the language.
-It was written as a way to learn python.

 ## Requirements